View project

 Places To Go is a personal food destination tracker built around a conversational AI interface.
 Instead of filling out forms or switching between apps, I just chat with it naturally and it does the rest.
 It works on both a Next.js web app and a Telegram bot, so I can use it from anywhere.

-The AI assistant runs on Mistral AI with a “roast master” persona that speaks English, Indonesian, and Javanese.
-It sticks to one language per message and uses emojis sparingly.
+The AI assistant runs on Mistral AI with a sarcastic persona that speaks English, Indonesian, and Javanese.
+It sticks to one language per message and uses no emojis.
 The Telegram bot is locked down with user ID filtering, so only authorized users can interact with it.

 Adding places to the tracker